leftCoast/LC_baseTools/README.md

 **lists** - Base classes of dynamic linked lists that everything in the LC libraries are based on.
 Linked Lists, double linked lists, stack and queue.

-**mapper** - linear mapper function.
-Unlike the Arduino version, this uses doubles as input and output and saves as much of the calculation as possible between mapping calls.
+**mapper** - Linear mapper function.
+Unlike the Arduino version, this uses doubles as input and output.
+It also saves as much of the calculation as possible between mapping calls.

 **mechButton** - Class that creates a debounced button.
 It works, its in need of a rewrite.